 The child can experience long-term psychological harm from one parent alienating the other.
 Some examples include:

 - Painting the victimized parent as “evil” – The more narcissistic parent will often paint a picture of the victim parent as evil, a bad parent, make snide comments or criticisms, and say they were the cause of the divorce.
 This is known as disparagement, and can even extend to other family members making negative comments about the parental victim.

 - Parentification – This is the process of reversing roles in which the child makes parental decisions.
 The child is often not mature enough to make these types of decisions responsibly.
 This can include participating in leisurely activities over doing homework or deciding when they can go to bed.

 - Undermining the other parent’s authority – Parents should come to joint decisions involving the child’s health, well-being, safety, and education.
 If one parent disagrees with the other on these issues, it can have huge consequences on the child.
-Even one contradiction pits the parents against each other that affects the child.
+Even one contradiction pits the parents against each other which affects the child.

 - Parental Substitution – When one of the parents starts to date a new partner.
 Generally, this happens when the new partner moves in with the parent, and then an effort to replace the victimized parent is made.
 They might try to even have them be called “mom” or “dad”.

-How to Prove Parental Alienation
+How to Prove Parental Alienation With Kalinoski Law Offices

 Consult with an experienced family law attorney if you feel you are being alienated by the other parent and feel their decisions aren’t in the best interest of the child.
 Obviously, one remark isn’t enough to take your former spouse to court.
 A pattern of behavior must be established in order to take your case to a judge.
 Be sure to keep records of any encounters, remarks, or any misconduct that can be backed up by statements from third-party witnesses.
 Bring these documents to your attorney to review so that he/she can be better prepared for your custody case in court that can determine whether sole or joint custody is warranted.